bar2sek/clock-api/README.md

 ### _Client Application:_

-- AWS S3 Bucket
-    - publicly host an index.html file with a single button that says "Get Time"
-- AWS Lambda running Python
-    - triggered by "Get Time" button
+- Python script run by the GitHub Action pipeline
     - hit endpoint of the clock Lambda created above
     - convert the returned JSON to human readable string
-    - return string to html for display to the user
+    - return string for display to the user

 ### _CI/CD:_